-If you find yourself eating the kids leftovers for lunch, never stopping to eat a real meal, or making the same foods everyday, these super doable tips for how to meal prep lunch are here to help!
+If you find yourself eating the kids leftovers for lunch, never stopping to eat a real meal, or making the same foods everyday—and being frustrated by that—these super doable tips for how to meal prep lunch are here to help!

-Talia is the founder of Workweek Lunch, a site and meal prepping program geared for people who want to eat well, save money, and use their time wisely when it comes to the midday meal.
-She’s a wealth of information about how to meal prep for lunch (and just meal prepping in general) and joined us on the Comfort Food podcast to share her tips.
+To help with some tips, we spoke with Talia Koren, founder of Workweek Lunch, a site and meal prepping program geared for people who want to eat well, save money, and use their time wisely when it comes to the midday meal.
+She’s a wealth of information about how to meal prep for lunch (and just meal prepping in general).

 “I was sick of spending $12 a day on lunch,” Talia says.
 “I could totally make this at home for half of the price.”
 She started to batch cook and it worked—she saved a ton of money.
 Plus, you can customize it exactly how you like it when you make your food at home in your own kitchen.